seng637-winter-2022/seng637-a1-mreza-kiani/assignment1-report.md

 virtual meetings on Discord or attend the class on Zoom it would be much better experience to communicate with other groupmates, TA, and the professor in-person.
 But I think we could manage virtual meetings by having regular meeting and responding message fast and on-time.
-We used Zoom as our communication platform.
+We used Discord as our communication platform.
 It supports both text messaging and voice/video chat.

 # Comments/feedback on the lab and lab document itself